Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Abstract

 \section{Abstract}

-Recently we have demonstrated the quantum nature of light in strongly laser driven atoms, and we have shown how the process of high harmonic generation can be used for the creation of highly non-classical light states, in particular superpositions of two coherent states, i.e., optical Schr\"{o}dinger ``cat'' states [M.\ Lewenstein et al., \emph{Generation of optical Schrödinger cat states in intense laser-matter interactions}, Nat.\ Phys., \textbf{17} 1104--1108 (2021)].
-Here, we investigate the quantum optical description of the interaction, incorporating many atoms and the back-action of the high harmonic generation or above threshold ionization processes on the coherent state of the driving laser field.
-We show how the conditioning on high harmonic generation and above threshold ionization can lead to non-classical light states, and we discuss the key parameters that can be used for controlling and characterizing the non-classical states obtained after high harmonic generation.
-The theoretical results have been experimentally confirmed by demonstrating how the obtained coherent state superposition changes from an optical ``cat'' to ``kitten'' state by changing the number of atoms participating in the high harmonic generation process.
-Additionally, we experimentally verify the applicability of the approach for generating high photon number non-classical light states.
-This is shown by demonstrating the generation of a 9--photon optical ``cat'' state which, to our knowledge, is the highest photon number optical ``cat'' state experimentally reported.
-Our findings anticipate the development of new methods that naturally lead to the creation of high photon number controllable coherent state superpositions, advancing investigations in quantum technology.
+Recently, intensely driven laser-matter interactions have been used to connect the fields of strong laser field physics with quantum optics by generating non-classical states of light.
+Here, we make a further key step and show the potential of strong laser fields for generating controllable high-photon-number coherent-state superpositions.
+This has been achieved by using two of the most prominent strong-laser induced processes: high-harmonic generation and above-threshold ionization.
+We show how the obtained coherent-state superpositions change from an optical Schrödinger ``cat'' state to a ``kitten'' state by changing the atomic density in the laser-atom interaction region, and we demonstrate the generation of a 9-photon shifted optical ``cat'' state which, to our knowledge, is the highest photon number optical ``cat'' state experimentally reported.
+Our findings anticipate the development of new methods that naturally lead to the creation of high-photon-number controllable coherent-state superpositions, advancing investigations in quantum technology.